Daniel-KM/Omeka-S-module-Next/README.md

 Allow to check if the current page is the home page of the site, like in Omeka Classic.

+#### Item set position

+Determine the position of an item set in the site.

 #### Breadcrumbs

 A breadcrumb may be added on resources pages via the command `echo $this->breadcrumbs();`.